-In order to begin this process, we will leverage our purchasing consortium for data collection and analytics services with Verisk Health.
-The consortium receives preferred pricing from Verisk that’s typically half of the direct, individual employer cost.
-In addition, Trion uses its Data Analytics Unit to quarterly prepare detailed trend reports and dashboards on the plan financial performance plus the clinical conditions driving costs, with strategies to control/reduce the plan cost and clinical driver trends.
+In order to begin this process, we will leverage our purchasing consortium for data collection and analytics services.
+The consortium receives preferred pricing that’s typically half of the direct, individual employer cost.
+In addition, we use our Data Analytics Unit to quarterly prepare detailed trend reports and dashboards on the plan financial performance plus the clinical conditions driving costs, with strategies to control/reduce the plan cost and clinical driver trends.
 The embedded data reporting software develops standard metrics, e.g., a Risk Index that measures the disease burden of the group and Care Gap Index that measures provider compliance with evidence-based medical practices.
 The detail from our data warehousing tool can go all the way to health conditions, annual cost and utilization and clinical compliance and gaps in care for individual claimants.

-The interactivity of the SFM allows a clear, yet detailed map with the financial metrics necessary to identify where and how clients save money.
+The interactivity of our model allows a clear, yet detailed map with the financial metrics necessary to identify where and how clients save money.
 Additionally, it provides a solid foundation for periodic updates to ensure the targets are not only realistic but achievable.
 The Strategic forecasting tool help us with the following:

 • Uses your costs and employee contributions by plan to provide a detailed view of expected annual costs based on current and emerging enrollments;